 "all art is illusion…and a photograph as much as a painting is a two-dimensional exercise in triggering perceptual responses, not a two-dimensional version of the real world."

-Mark Metternich leads Photo Adventure Workshops throughout the NW, SW, Glacier NP, Canadian Rockies and many other locations.
-He is a Digital Imaging Specialist who produces a wide variety of Post Production Instructional Videos, teaches Post Production online via Skype, as well as does post production for fine art photographers around the world.
+Mark Metternich leads Photo Workshops throughout the Pacific Northwest, the SW, Patagonia, Glacier National Park, Hawaii, the Canadian Rockies...
+He is also a Digital Imaging Specialist who produces a wide variety of Post Production Instructional Videos, teaches Post Processing online via Skype, as well as does post production for fine art photographers.

 It's interesting to see how different nature photographers are in this aspect compared to almost all other sorts of photography.
 Fashion photography, car photography, model photography, advertising photography, etc.- you're not very likely to hear a fashion photographer say 'I like it like this, because that's how I saw it'.
 Or a model photographer 'We have to leave that pimple there, otherwise it's cheating'.